 - Delivery of Summons and Complaint - If the way in which the creditor served you the summons was incorrect under Texas State law, you must include this in your response to the suit.

 - Lack of Standing - Due to the fact that debt often gets sold to debt purchasers from credit card companies, the debt may change hands a number of times.
 The party that sues you must show standing to be able to sue you.

 For the comprehensive legal help you need when facing a lawsuit related to your credit card debt, call Campbell Law Firm, PC.
 With over 30 years of legal experience and a track history of success, we can work with you to create a solid case.

 Do not feel powerless if you are facing a financial lawsuit.
-Get in touch with our law offices in Tyler and Mineola today.
+Get in touch with our law offices in Tyler, Mineola, and Smith County today.